 Students take a break for lunch, during which time they meet a new character, Ellis, who is making unhealthy food choices.
 Students examine the food groups, utilize a virtual plate-rather to build healthy plates, and examine the impact of exercise on fuel consumption.
 Since our bodies are one big system, we want students to understand the effects of food and exercise by envisioning an overall balance that is required regarding the amount of fuel consumed and the amount of fuel used in cats, dogs, and humans.

-Students revisit Cookies and Cream during the cardiovascular chapters.
-During their regular exam, the vets notice that Cookies is limping!
-During the next two chapters, students dive into Cookies’ bloodstream by jumping on a train that takes them to different organs in the body.
-While on the train, students explore relationships among body systems, as well as the overall function of various organs so that students can determine how to help Cookies.
-Eventually, students identify that Cookies has a blood clot in his leg that they must remove by conducting surgery.
-Through this experience, students will recognize the difference between a local and a systemic issue in Cookies’ body.
+Students revisit Cookies and Cream to discover Cookies is having trouble running!
+During the chapter, students dive into Cookies’ bloodstream to explore relationships among body systems, as well as the overall function of various organs so that students can determine how to help Cookies.
+Eventually, students identify a problem in Cookies' cardiovascular system and must provide a treatment plan.

 In this chapter, students take the lead with a new patient, Crumbles.
 Students will study the endocrine system and apply what they have learned in previous chapters to treat a new problem presented in their patient.